Rising-Stars-by-Sunshine/Boen-ps2/data/README.md

 To ensure data consistency and usability, the following preprocessing steps were applied:

 1. **Filtering Users**:
-   - Selected a **balanced subset of 1,000 users**, ensuring diversity in bot/human distribution.
+   - Selected a **subset of 1,000 users**, ensuring diversity in bot/human distribution.
    - Removed inactive or deleted accounts from the original dataset.

 2. **Graph Structure Processing**: